Healthy Homes Assessment Havelock North Central

 Home Assessments Havelock North Central for Rental Properties

-There are many concerns you should look for when conducting an house assessment to see if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+There are many things you should look for when conducting a home evaluation to determine if your rental property meets the requirements of the Healthy Homes Standard.
 A few examples are:

 • Are the floor spaces well-insulated?
 Is there a ground waterproofing barrier?

-The repercussions of not having an Healthy home in relation to The Residential Tenancies Act and consequently getting on the wrong side of a tenant services ruling can be significant for property managers and landlords.
-For professional assistance, get in touch now and schedule your rental properties home evaluation.
+The consequences of not having a Healthy home in relation to regulations under the Residential Tenancies Act and consequently falling on the wrong side of the tenancy services ruling can be extremely costly for property managers and landlords.
+For professional advice, call now and schedule your rental properties home assessment.

 home assessments for rental properties